AnthonyArfaux/htrdr_kmin/README.md

    external: a monochromatic laser sheet illuminates the inside of the combustion chamber for diagnostic purposes.

-3. *Planetology*: takes into account the geometry of a "ground" of arbitrary shape, described by a triangular mesh, with the possibility of using an arbitrary number of materials.
+3. *Planetary science*: takes into account the geometry of a "ground" of arbitrary shape, described by a triangular mesh, with the possibility of using an arbitrary number of materials.
 The radiative properties of a gas mixture must be provided on a tetrahedral mesh, using the